Carol Breen

 Carol Breen (born 21 January 1986) is an Irish Australian rules footballer and former association footballer, who has played for the Republic of Ireland women's national football team and the Ireland national Australian rules football team.
 At club Australian rules football level, she most recently played for Randwick City Saints, and at club association football level, Breen last played for Wexford Youths.

 Association football career

 Breen played as a defender.
 Breen represented Republic of Ireland under-17s in the football event at the 2003 European Youth Summer Olympic Festival.
-She played for the Republic of Ireland under-19s from 2004–05, and was in the squad for UEFA European Under-19 Championship qualifying matches.
+She played for the Republic of Ireland under-19s from 2004 to 2005, and was in the squad for UEFA European Under-19 Championship qualifying matches.
 At the time, she was playing for Benfica.

 Breen later quit association football, and went backpacking in Australia.
 Whilst there she played Australian rules football and Gaelic football.
 She later lived in Canada, before returning to Ireland in 2014.
 She re-signed for local association football club Benfica in Waterford.
 Breen signed for Wexford Youths for the 2014–15 Women's National League season.